San Diego Slip and Fall Accident Lawyer

 Have you been injured after slipping, tripping or falling due to the fault of another person, business or entity?
 If so, you may need the help of a San Diego slip and fall lawyer.
 The best personal injury lawyers in San Diego have experience, have a history or winning slip and fall cases, and provide excellent service to you all throughout the legal process.

 At the Liljegren Law Group, we can provide exactly that.
-Our goal will be to maximize your settlement amount for the injuries caused to you.
+As you slip and fall attorney, our goal will be to maximize your settlement amount your injuries.
 If the settlement offer is not fair, we will take your case to trial.
 We handle all fall related cases on a contingency fee basis, meaning you pay us nothing unless we win!

 In San Diego, when you are injured on the property of a business, that establishment may be liable for the harm that was caused to you.
 Slip and falls can happen anywhere, including grocery stores, department stores, home improvement stores, hotels, apartments or even on sidewalks.
 If negligence by that business or entity (such as the city of San Diego) can be proven, you may have a good slip and fall case.
-Our attorneys have extensive experience handling slip and fall cases, so you are in good hands when you call our office.
+Our San Diego slip and fall attorneys have extensive experience handling premises liability, so you are in good hands when you call our office.
 You may have questions such as:

 - Should I file a lawsuit for my slip and fall accident?